Monika-81/wanderlust-api/README.md

 With the UX principles in mind I started with the Strategy phace, thinking about the target audience and what features would benefit them.

 The target audience are:
-- people in various age groups, mostly adults, that like to travel
+- people in various age groups, mostly adults, who likes to travel
-- people that like to search for inspiration for their next travel
+- people that likes to search for inspiration online for their next trip
-- people that like to share about their travels
+- people that likes to share about their travels
-- people that like to follow others travel adventures
+- people that likes to follow others travel adventures
 - people searching for a specific destination or topic

 What the user will be looking for: